Tropical Storm Isaac slogs toward U.S. Gulf Coast

 "I sense a high level of anxiety," said New Orleans Mayor Mitch Landrieu.
 "The timing, as fate would have it, on the anniversary of Katrina has everybody in a state of alertness, but that is a good thing."

 Isaac is forecast to become a hurricane on Tuesday.
-In its latest advisory, the NHC said the storm was not expected to strengthen beyond Category 1, the weakest type on the five-step Saffir-Simpson scale of hurricane intensity.
+In its latest advisory, the National Hurricane Center (NHC) said the storm was not expected to strengthen beyond Category 1, the weakest type on the five-step Saffir-Simpson scale of hurricane intensity.

-But Knabb said very warm water temperatures in the Gulf, currently ranging between 86 to 87 degrees Fahrenheit (30-30.5 Celsius) could help trigger strengthening beyond Category 1.

-"The Gulf of Mexico is almost always plenty warm in August and September to support strengthening tropical storms and hurricanes," he said.

 NHC meteorologist Jessica Schauer said the hurricane warning area included "quite a few oil rigs" but not perhaps the heart of the U.S. offshore oil patch, which produces about 23 percent of U.S. oil output and 7 percent of its natural gas.

-Despite the threat to offshore oil infrastructure and Louisiana refineries, U.S. crude oil prices were off in late morning trading after being up earlier in Asia.
+With the threat to offshore oil infrastructure and Louisiana refineries, U.S. crude oil prices were off in morning trading after being up earlier in Asia.
 U.S. oil prices were down about $1.15 at $95.

 SHUTTING OIL PRODUCTION